Apurba-Kumar-Ghosh/frontend-assignment/README.md

 I used basic Class Based CSS styling to make the Header Sidebar and Footer.
-I used Compound Components along with styled components module to make totally Reusable components Used Firestore as the backend equivalent.
+I used Compound Components along with styled components module to make totally Reusable components.
+I used reactstrap Components to make the Create new Invoice form.
+Used Firestore as the backend equivalent.
 I have not been able to finish the Pending invoice list till now I will complete the entire project by Monday evening.